OAFE: your #1 source for toy reviews

 Namor, two years older than the pretender to the crown who swims under DC's seas, set the standard by which all aquatic warriors are judged: improved strength, vision and durability, all forged by the pressure of tons of seawater.
 More regal, more versatile and more driven than Aquaman, Namor is the mer-MAN!

 Like the rest of the Marvel Legends, Namor comes with a detailed base.
 Similar to the Human Torch's fire base, Namor also has a suspending tower.
-His represents a column of water, swirling upward to carry him toward his foe.
+His represents a column of water, swirling 6½" upward to carry him toward his foe.
 Though there is a wall-mounting bracket on the bottom of the base, it just looks bad when hung on the wall.
 The base is also being reworked for ML5's Nick Fury, which means that he won't be able to hang on the wall, either.
 Namor has one other accessory, the world's most ostentatious spear.

 Namor comes with a reproduction of Savage Sub-Mariner #67, which introduces and explains the costume worn by this figure, which makes it a good choice.
 Sadly, it's still Namor, so that's not helping its coolness.
+He's holding the trident on the cover, but it's a simplified design.

 There was some confusion about why Namor was wearing not his classic costume, but rather something that hadn't been seen in the comics for decades.
 Actually, the answer's very simple: the country is directed by Christians.

-No, not the nice, level-headed Christians you see at church every week; we're talking about the Fundamentalist, Bible-thumping "American Taliban" whackjobs who make a bad name for everyone else: Jerry Falwell decrying a character for toddlers as gay; the Catholic League pulling off a successful boycott of a film they've never seen because they don't like the idea of it; a President who ignores his duty to preserve, protect and defend the Constitution because he can't understand the concept of "separation" of church and state.
+No, not the nice, level-headed Christians you see at church every week; we're talking about the Fundamentalist, Bible-thumping "American Taliban" whackjobs who make a bad name for everyone else: Jerry Falwell decrying a character for toddlers as gay; the Catholic League pulling off a successful boycott of a film they've never seen because they don't like the idea of it; a president who ignores his duty to preserve, protect and defend the Constitution because he can't understand the concept of "separation" of church and state.
 Those Christians.
 The scumbags.

 In this reactionary, neo-Puritanical age, do you really think people like that would long let a figure remain on shelves that was mostly naked?
 I'm sure it would be viewed as an affront to decent society.
 Or at least their idea of it.